 -

-Eurostar runs a direct train from London to Marne la Vallée, the station right outside the entrance to Disneyland Paris, It runs several times a week, daily in school holidays, but is cancelled from June 2023 onwards, for more information see here.
+Eurostar also used to run a direct train from London to Marne la Vallée, the station right outside the entrance to Disneyland Paris, several times a week, daily in school holidays, but this was cancelled in June 2023, for more information see here.

 Faster & more reliable than flying